magnolialogic/swiftui-apnsManager/README.md

 ## Usage

-1. Add Swift Package to your Xcode 12 / iOS 14 project
+1. Add to your Xcode 12 / iOS 14 project as a Swift Package Dependency
 2. `import APNSManager`
 3. Add an "apiRoute" environment variable with your remote notification server's domain and REST route (e.g. `https://apns.example.com/v1/user/`)
 4. Add `@UIApplicationDelegateAdaptor` and `@StateObject` a la lines 4-5 from the boilerplate example below
 5. Profit

+Note: these steps result in a read-only library, so when you're ready to start customizing this boilerplate example do a `git clone` onto your local disk and then drag the local folder in to your Xcode sidebar.
+This will move the library from the "Swift Package Dependencies" section into your app's resources, and you can edit/update the implementation from there.

 #### MyApp.swift
 ```swift